sav-che/TL-2/Authors/Evans, Arthur Humble {std. A.H. Evans}.md

-> [!cite] BHL link: this entry starts at [page 434](https://www.biodiversitylibrary.org/item/103835#page/444/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 434](https://www.biodiversitylibrary.org/page/33260422) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Evans, Arthur Humble (1855-1943), British historian, ornithologist and botanist, born 23 Feb 1853 at Scremerston, Northumberland, visited school at Durham, MA Cambridge 1879, president of the Berwickshire natural history club 1900, wrote on the flora of Cambridgeshire and on Potamogeton, died 28 Mar 1943 at Crowthorne, Berkshire. (*A.H.
-Evans*).
+Evans, Arthur Humble (1855-1943), British historian, ornithologist and botanist, born 23 Feb 1853 at Scremerston, Northumberland, visited school at Durham, MA Cambridge 1879, president of the Berwickshire natural history club 1900, wrote on the flora of Cambridgeshire and on Potamogeton, died 28 Mar 1943 at Crowthorne, Berkshire.
+**Abbreviated name**: *A.H.
+Evans*

 #### Herbarium and types